aiplanethub/genai-stack/docs/components/README.md

     pip install git+https://github.com/aiplanethub/llmstack.git
     ```

-2. Test the model using Python Script where we will make http request to the model predict endpoint.
+2. Test the model using the below Python Script where we will make http request to the model predict endpoint.
     ```python
     import requests
     response = requests.post("http://localhost:8082/predict/",data="Python program to add two numbers.")